interplanetary-robot/Verilog.jl/README.md

 ```

 You can also write functions that call other functions.
 Be sure to only call
 functions directly as an assignment to a new wire.
-Otherwise, the software will
+Otherwise, the software emulation
-work fine, but the verilog will not correctly execute.
+will work fine, but the verilog will not correctly generate.

 ```julia
 @verilog function yet_another_arbitrary_binary(v1::Wire, bits)